mapbox/node-pre-gyp/README.md

 Remember this publishing is not the same as `npm publish`.
 We're just talking about the binary module here and not your entire npm package.
 To automate the publishing of your entire package to npm on travis see http://about.travis-ci.org/docs/user/deployment/npm/

-### Options

-Options include:

- - `-C/--directory`: run the command in this directory
- - `--build-from-source`: build from source instead of using pre-built binary
- - `--fallback-to-build`: fallback to building from source if pre-built binary is not available

-Both `--build-from-source` and `--fallback-to-build` can be passed alone or they can provide values.
-So, in addition to being able to pass `--build-from-source` you can also pass `--build-from-source=myapp` where `myapp` is the name of your module.

-For example: `npm install --build-from-source=myapp`.
-This is useful if:

- - `myapp` is referenced in the package.json of a larger app and therefore `myapp` is being installed as a dependent with `npm install`.
- - The larger app also depends on other modules installed with `node-pre-gyp`
- - You only want to trigger a source compile for `myapp` and the other modules.

 # Versioning